-Patenting provides you an ability to dismiss others from using your invention for a limited time-frame.
+Patenting provides you with an ability to dismiss others from using your invention for a limited time-frame.
 However, patents are costly and time-consuming and thus, startups have to comprehend the trade offer in filling for a patent vs. exploring other types of business protection and IP.

-Previously, patent system has gotten the wrong impression, especially among startup business that besieged by patent trolls hoping to extract quick settlements.
+Previously, the patent system has gotten the wrong impression, especially among startup business that besieged by patent trolls hoping to extract quick settlements.
 Another side, it is much important for a startup.

 In a startup’s early stages, IP is valueless, so the patent is not required.

 But, it would be valuable when a startup matures and becomes an acquisition target, so Patent Is Must.

 Wondering why are we saying Patent is Important?

 Patents can help a startup to protect itself against unavoidable competitors.
 Importantly, Patents enable venture capital investments.
 According to some statistics, 40% of all startups held patents and 80% of those getting venture capital investment owned patents.

 Patents are also necessary, as these days, large rivals are grabbing ideas from the startup and thus, startups don’t gain enough advantages from their own ideas.
 In such case, patents help them to stop the stealing of their innovations.